Home and Community Based Services (HCBS) Programs

 - AIDS/HIV - for people who are diagnosed with AIDS or HIV, and who are certified in need of the level of care they would otherwise get in a nursing facility, skilled nursing facility, or hospital.

-- Intellectual Disability - for people who are diagnosed with mental retardation (or, for certain services, diagnosed with a related condition), and who are certified as being in need of long-term care that would otherwise be provided in an intermediate care facility for the intellectually disabled.
+- Intellectual Disability - for people who are diagnosed with an intellectual disability (or, for certain services, diagnosed with a related condition), and who are certified as being in need of long-term care that would otherwise be provided in an intermediate care facility for the intellectually disabled.
 Must receive or start getting case management through Medicaid.

 - Brain Injury - for people who have a diagnosis of brain injury and are age 1 month to 64 years.
 The person must be found in need of intermediate care facility for the intellectually disabled, skilled nursing, or nursing facility level of care.
 He or she must also be assessed as able to live in a home or community-based setting where all medically necessary service needs can be met within the scope of the waiver.